pasever/bamazon/README.md

   ![screen4](screens/Screen4.png)

-  -- otherwise  -- confirming the order and updating the databases
+  -- confirming the order and updating the databases

   ![screen6](screens/Screen6.png)